loganmcbroom/Falter/README.md

 just a plain array of Audios by the way, it is an "AudioVec" type object, which I will explain in a minute.
 You can apply algorithms to the inputs however you see fit, or you can pass in no inputs and generate your sounds entirely within the script using Audio.synthesize or PV.synthesize.
 When you are done processing, return any number of Audio objects from the script, and they will appear in the output clip list.
 If anything goes wrong in the script, an error will be dumped to the logger, and the thread will turn red.

+An oddity you might run into at some point is that even non-LTMP (see below) method calls always return array types.
+This isn't all that noticable most of the time, but if you call something like Audio:get_amplitude_envelope, be aware that you will get out an array of functions, even if that array only has a single function in it.
+The alternatives are mainaining a list of what types return array types, or returning both array and non-array types based on the context.
+Both of these cause other strange issues, so I went with always returning arrays.

 #### Types
 * Audio, it is audio.
 You can do all the normal stuff you'd expect with it, and that is that.